Fading photo ID cards can be harmful in many ways, and can do a lot more than impact just your corporate image.

 Rather than constantly spending time and money reissuing fading cards, it may be worth looking at why your ID cards are fading, and how to prevent them from doing so.

 - Why your photo ID cards are fading

 - How to prevent your photo ID cards from fading

 One of the main reasons why photo ID cards fade is due to environmental factors.

-If you’re using your ID card every day, it will be exposed to all elements, especially for anyone working outdoors, so ID Cards will deteriorate much faster due to the wind, rain and sun.
+If you’re using your ID card every day, it will be exposed to several elements, especially if you’re working outdoors.
+Naturally, ID cards will deteriorate much faster if they frequently make contact with the wind, rain and sun.

-The majority of staff members will keep their card in their pocket where it could be scratched by keys or left in their clothes and put into the wash.
+With staff usually keeping their ID cards in their pockets, they can easily be scratched by keys or left in clothes and put into the wash.

-If your card printer is printing out a very pale card or is reporting multiple errors when you try to print, check the power supply that is being used with your printer.
+If your card printer is printing out a very pale card or is reporting multiple errors when you try to print, you should check your printer’s power supply.

 All ID card printers are supplied with a specific PSU (power supply unit) bespoke to the printer model.
 These are always rated at 24v output which is the voltage required for a card printer to function properly.